sushant-j/my-first-pull-request/README.md

 # 1. Fork the repository

+Forking the repository is basically making a copy of the repository, but with a link back to the original.

+To fork, click the Fork button on the upper right-hand side of the repository’s page.

 # 2. Clone the repository
    -- you will get a link out there,clone it by copy the link from dialog box.